mromerosanchez/Landuse-models-performance-/README.md

 · LUCC model's performance differences exist between the urbanized and rural subregions with different spatial characteristics.

 · It is advisable to compare different model outputs for each subregion to account for the uncertainty of the modeling exercises.

+#About the repository

+In this repository we share the outputs from each Land Use Change model used (Geomod, Land Change Modeller and Cellular Automata Markov) in this study.
+The data is stored and available in three different folders within the main branch of the repository.